-AN ORDINANCE OF THE CITY OF OREGON CITY APPROVING ANNEXATION PROPOSAL NO. AN-16-0003 AND APPROVING THE ANNEXATION OF CERTAIN PROPERTY LOCATED ON S BEAVERCREEK ROAD INCLUDING BEAVERCREEK ROAD RIGHT-OF-WAY TO THE CITY OF OREGON CITY
+AN ORDINANCE OF THE CITY OF OREGON CITY APPROVING ANNEXATION PROPOSAL NO. AN-16-0003 AND APPROVING THE ANNEXATION OF CERTAIN PROPERTY LOCATED ON S BEAVERCREEK ROAD TO THE CITY OF OREGON CITY WITH A DELAYED EFFECTIVENESS DATE

-WHEREAS, the owners of certain real property adjacent to the City of Oregon City, the Herberger Family Limited Partnership and Rosemary S Holden, proposed in Annexation Proposal No. AN-16-0003 that their 51.41 acre properties located at 20118, 20124 and 20130 S. Beavercreek Road, Clackamas County map 3S-2E-15A tax lots 00201, 00202 and 00290, more fully identified in Exhibit 'A' to this Ordinance, be annexed to the City; and
+WHEREAS, the owner of certain real property adjacent to the City of Oregon City, the Herberger Family Limited Partnership, proposed in Annexation Proposal No. AN-16-0003 that their 63.82 acre property located at 20124 S. Beavercreek Road, Clackamas County map 3S-2E-10D tax lot 03500, more fully identified in Exhibit 'A' to this Ordinance, be annexed to the City; and